-National Planning Policy Framework (NPPF) (2012)
+National Planning Policy Framework (NPPF) (2019 revision)

-The National Planning Policy Framework (NPPF) was published in March 2012 and sets out the Government's core principles for the planning system.
+The National Planning Policy Framework (NPPF) sets out the Government's core principles for the planning system.
 It includes a 'presumption in favour of sustainable development' in order to support economic, environmental and social progress.